thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/install_31.png)

 This is important: what it says it's detecting is the Linux kernel we installed earlier.
-This means ```grub``` knows where to look when it's time to boot.
-We can now exit the ```chroot``` environment:
+This means 'grub' knows where to look when it's time to boot.
+We can now exit the 'chroot' environment:

     exit